There is much debate on whether or not double-digging is a good idea. Some big-time gardening experts say you should; others say, “No way!”

 How to Perform Double Digging

-Move to area 2 and repeat the process, only this time instead of putting the soil you remove into the cart, you put in into the trench you dug in area 1.
+Move to Area 2 and repeat the process, only this time, instead of putting the soil you remove into the cart, you put it into the trench you dug in Area 1.

-Continue this pattern until you reach the end (in our fabulous diagram, it’s area 5).
-This time when you have finished loosening the soil and adding amendments you put the soil from the lawn cart on top.
+Continue this pattern until you reach the end (in our fabulous diagram, Area 5).
+This time, when you have finished loosening the soil and adding amendments, you put the soil from the lawn cart on top.